nbjoshi/Tmdb-App/README.md

 Codebase Refinement: Refactor the architecture to improve modularity, reusability, and maintainability, while also adopting SwiftUI best practices throughout the project.

+Poster Recognition: Implement image recognition feature so that when users take a picture of a movie or tv show poster, the correct media pops up on the app.